cybozu-go/moco/docs/design.md

   - `Secrets` to store credentials.
   - `ConfigMap` to store cluster configuration.

-#### How to implement StatefulSet initialization with avoiding unncessary restart at the operator update
+#### How to implement the initialization of MySQL pods with avoiding unnecessary restart at the operator update

-When initializing the `StatefulSet`, the following procedures should be executed in their init containers.
+When initializing MySQL pods, the following procedures should be executed in their init containers.

-- Create `my.cnf`.
+- Initialize data-dir.
 - Create mysql users.
-- Create directories, for example `mysql/conf.d`.
+- Create `my.cnf`.
 - etc.

-When updating the operator version, we want to avoid unnecessary restarts of MySQL clusters.
+When upgrading the operator, we want to avoid unnecessary restarts of MySQL pods.
-Creating mysql users and creating directories are done in an init container of which image is the same with the `mysqld` container, so this restart is necessary.
+Creating mysql users and initializing data-dir are done in an init container of which image is the same with the `mysqld` container, so the MySQL pods are not restarted at the upgrade.

 On the other hand, `my.cnf` is created by merging the following three configurations.